 As with the development of our HIFU technology, we cooperate with INSERM to develop our ESWL technology.
 This cooperation gave rise to coowned patents in some cases.
 We have entered into various license agreements with INSERM whereby we commit to pay a fixed amount of royalties to INSERM based on the net revenues generated from the sales of ESWL devices using co-owned patents.
-Under these agreements, which last for the life of each co-owned patents we have the exclusive right to the commercial use of the co-owned patents, including the right to out-license such commercial rights.
+Under these agreements, we have the exclusive right to the commercial use of the co-owned patents, including the right to out-license such commercial rights.